atmoswing/atmoswing-user-manual/docs/getting-started/variables.rst

 The following sections define first the different levels, then some common variables to most datasets, and finally list the available variables for the different datasets.

-.. contents:: Content of this section:
+.. contents:: Content of this section

 Differentiating subsets/levels